isolver/ioHub/docs/iohub/quickstart.rst

 Converting the PsychoPy Demo 'joystick_universal.py' Using ioHub Configuration Files
 =====================================================================================

-The second approach to creating an ioHub experiment is to use a combination of the python experiment script files(s) needed for the experiment with two configuration files that are used by ioHub to learn about high level experiment data, any experiment session level variables that should be tracked, and the details of the devices to be used during the experiment runtime.
+The second approach to creating an ioHub experiment (*script + config*) is to use a combination of the Python experiment script files(s) needed for the experiment with two configuration files that are used by ioHub to learn about high level experiment data, any experiment session level variables that should be tracked, and the details of the devices to be used during the experiment runtime.